BrennenRocks/url-shortener/README.md

 ### Considerations

-- Currently we make 2 DB calls to insert a URL so we can retrieve the ID to encode it.
+- Currently we make 3 DB calls to insert a URL so we can check for duplicates and retrieve the ID to encode it.
 We could have a counter elsewhere (Redis Cache or something a little more persistent) that we can just read to encode instead of 2 write commands

-- There's no caching in this implementation but we should use a Redis Cache to stored the most used URLs or we could even store all urls created for 1 week because it may be likely that most urls are "short" lived
+- There's no caching in this implementation but we should use a Redis Cache to store the most used URLs or we could even store all urls created for 1 week because it may be likely that most urls are "short" lived

 - I'm using the url for the api as my short URL.
 I'm running up on 5 hours on the project and when I fetch